Duality, Reconstruction, and Structural Toolkit Theorems in Algebraic Phase Theory: Intrinsic Reconstruction and Inevitability

 \subsection{Intrinsic Reconstruction}

-The central question addressed in this section is whether algebraic phase structure is an additional choice imposed on a representation theory, or whether it is forced intrinsically by finite-depth, functorial representation data.
+The central question addressed in this section is whether algebraic phase structure is an additional choice imposed on a representation theory, or whether it arises intrinsically by finite-depth, functorial representation data.

 Classical reconstruction theories typically require external inputs: fiber functors, enrichment over vector spaces, analytic topologies, or semisimplicity assumptions.
-By contrast, Algebraic Phase Theory claims that once a filtered representation category exhibits finite termination and detectable boundary structure, the underlying phase is no longer optional; it is uniquely determined.
+By contrast, Algebraic Phase Theory claims that once a filtered representation category exhibits finite termination and detectable boundary structure, the underlying phase becomes reconstructible up to intrinsic equivalence.
 We now give a precise formulation of this principle.

 \begin{theorem} Let $\mathsf{C}$ be a filtered representation category with a functorial defect stratification that terminates at finite depth and detects boundary behaviour.
-Then there exists a unique algebraic phase $\mathcal P$, up to intrinsic phase equivalence, whose filtered representation category $\Rep_f(\mathcal P)$ is equivalent to $\mathsf{C}$ and whose boundary stratification corresponds to that of $\mathsf{C}$. \end{theorem}
+Then there exists an algebraic phase $\mathcal P$, unique up to intrinsic phase equivalence, whose filtered representation category $\Rep_f(\mathcal P)$ is equivalent to $\mathsf{C}$ and whose boundary stratification corresponds to that of $\mathsf{C}$. \end{theorem}

 \begin{proof}